 Use of tadalafil, most often in patients with pre-existing heart disease, has been associated with chest pain, heart attacks, death, strokes, palpitations, and increased heart rate.

 Cialis requires a prescription.
-Please follow your doctor’s instructions when taking this and any medication.
+Please follow your doctor’s instructions when taking this medication.
+Not all side effects are listed here.
+If these or other unlisted symptoms persist or worsen, consult a healthcare provider or pharmacist.